 SD BUSINESS JOURNAL DAILY ENEWS

-San Diego County’s contracts for future construction rose 30 percent in value for the first nine months of 2014 compared with the same year-ago period, topping $3.2 billion, according to the latest data from McGraw Hill Construction.
+The value of San Diego County’s contracts for future construction rose 13 percent in 2014 from the prior year, topping $3.9 billion, according to the latest figures from Dodge Data & Analytics, formerly McGraw-Hill Construction.